REVIEW: Wonder Woman Shows DC the Way

 It’s not difficult to explain the enthusiasm for Wonder Woman: DC fans are hungry for a film to be proud of and females have gotten the short shift in the subgenre for decades.
 But the idea this adaptation solves all the franchise’s shortcomings is wishful thinking.
 The plotting remains shaky and those pervasive conclusion problems persist.
 Thankfully director Patty Jenkins (Monster) is savvy enough to identify and solve the biggest issue plaguing the DCCU: Character development.

 We reencounter the titular character at the Louvre, as she reminisces over a picture of her surrounded by a ragtag group of soldiers.
 Cut to her childhood as Princess Diana, daughter of Queen Hippolyta of Themyscira (Connie Nielsen).
 Against her mother’s wishes, Diana is trained by her aunt Antiope (Robin Wright) as a warrior.
-She seems to be more powerful than her fellow Amazonian warriors for mysterious reasons (for the uninitiated).
+She seems to be more powerful than her fellow Amazonian for mysterious reasons (for the uninitiated).

 Hippolyta and Antiope conflicting views over Diana’s future come to a halt with the fortuitous arrival of Steve Trevor (Chris Pine), a pilot pursued by Kaiser’s forces during the waning days of WWI.
 The idea of mankind at war and the likelihood the Amazonians’ sworn enemy Ares is behind it all inspires Diana to follow Steve to London.